basho/basho_docs/source/languages/en/riak/ops/tuning/aws.md

 * Plan the changes with `riak-admin cluster plan`
 * Commit the changes with `riak-admin cluster commit`

+## VPC-EC2 (recommended)
-To avoid this inconvenience, you can deploy riak to a [VPC](http://aws.amazon.com/vpc/).
+To avoid these inconveniences, you can deploy riak to a [VPC](http://aws.amazon.com/vpc/).
 Instances inside the VPC do not change their private
 IP address on restart.
 In addition you get the following benefits.

 * Access control lists can be defined at various levels (Load balancers / Individual servers / VPC Groups).
-* The Riak instance is not open to arbitrary communication from the internet.
-Only nodes within a subnet can contact Riak.
+* Riak instances may be provisioned on a private network, which is not publicly addressible.
+Only nodes within the appropriate security groups and subnets will be able to access them.
 * Should the private nodes need to contact the internet they can do so through a NAT instance.
 * Amazon VPC is [free](http://aws.amazon.com/vpc/pricing/).

-You can also explore other [solutions](http://deepakbala.me/2013/02/08/deploying-riak-on-ec2/) should setting up a VPC present an obstacle for you.

 ## Choice of storage